Denver140390/VeeamFileExplorer/VeeamFileExplorer/ReadMe.txt

 Cool green-styled UI.
 Use FileInfo class instead of custom Models?
 Probably would be too bulky for few properties, and INPC implementation is required anyway.
 A LOT MORE...
+(And there are few more TODOs in code, which you can explore using R# To-do Explorer)